Shresth-Deorari/Shresth-Deorari/README.md

 ## 🌟 Achievements
 - Achieved the **Knight** badge on LeetCode.
 - 3-star coder on CodeChef.
-- Build my Portfolio website using React.js, Next.js, TailwindCSS, Framer Motion
+- Built my Portfolio website using React.js, Next.js, TailwindCSS, Framer Motion

 ## Thank you for visiting my profile!
 Feel free to explore my repositories and let me know if you have any questions or suggestions.
 Happy coding!